Lu Yen-hsun: Tennis career

+2004: Historic Top 100

-In 2004, Lu became the first player from Taiwan to break into the ATP top 100, thanks to a solid performance in the Challenger Tour in the first half of 2004.
+In 2004, Lu became the first player from Taiwan to break into the top 100, thanks to a solid performance in the Challenger Tour in the first half of 2004.
 He started to participate in many tour-level events.
 Although he suffered many defeats, his effort yielded some good wins.
 His most notable win came on grass in the Queen's Club Championships, where he gained his first top-10 win by defeating then world No. 3, Guillermo Coria.

+2005–2007

 A series of injuries caused his ranking to fall rapidly in 2005.
 He did not participate in any tournaments after withdrawing in the second round in Ho Chi Minh City.

-2006–2007

 Returning to the circuit, Lu enjoyed a solid performance throughout the season, and a late surge at the end of the season, advancing to semifinals or better in four consecutive Challengers (Rimouski, Busan, Caloundra, and Kawana).
 He lost in the final of Rimouski to his friend Kristian Pless.
 Two weeks later, Lu won the Caloundra Challenger, beating Peter Luczak.
 The following week, he lost in the final to Julien Jeanpierre.
 Lu's hot streak moved him from No. 140 in the ATP in October to No. 89 at year-end.

 In winter 2006, Lu was training with Rainer Schüttler and Janko Tipsarević in Dubai, under Dirk Hordorff.
 The training seemed to yield good results, as Lu reached the second round at the Australian Open and his first ATP level quarter-final in Memphis in 2007.
 By defeating Jürgen Melzer in the second round, Lu reached his first ATP level quarter-final, but lost to eventual finalist Andy Roddick.
 With this strong performance, Lu broke into the top 80 in February.